UchihaItachiSama/netdevops-lab/README.md

 - The instructions for each demo/lab is present in the README.md file

-For any issues or queries please reach out to the maintainer.
+For any issues or queries please reach out to the maintainer or open a issue.